piotr-pietras/tiny-brain-wallet-js/README.md

 #### Current features

-- btc transaction (only p2pkh at this momement)
+- btc transaction (only p2pkh at this moment)
 - eth transaction is coming soon ...

 #### Vision